OpenNebula/docs/source/advanced_components/ddc/reference/provision/driver/packet.rst

     Feature available since **OpenNebula 5.8.5** only.

-OpenNebula provides means to allow the public networking for the Virtual Machines running on OpenNebula managed hosts on Packet.
+OpenNebula provides means to allow the public networking for the Virtual Machines running on OpenNebula-managed hosts on Packet.

 .. important::

-    The functionality can be used **only for external NIC aliases** (secondary addresses) of the virtual machines and only if all following drivers and hook are configured:
+    The functionality can be used **only for external NIC aliases** (secondary addresses) of the virtual machines and only if all the following drivers and hooks are configured:

     * IPAM driver for :ref:`Packet <ddc_ipam_packet>`
     * Hook for :ref:`NIC Alias IP <ddc_hooks_alias_ip>`
     * Virtual Network :ref:`NAT Mapping Driver for Aliased NICs <ddc_vnet_alias_sdnat>`

-It's expected that you have the private host-only network in the OpenNebula and Linux bridge configured with the private IP address on the host.
-Any IP Masquerade (NAT) should be disabled not to clash with the SNAT / DNAT ad-hoc rules created by :ref:`NAT Mapping Driver for Aliased NICs <ddc_vnet_alias_sdnat>`.
+It's expected that you have the private host-only network in OpenNebula and a Linux bridge configured with the private IP address on the host.
+Any IP Masquerade (NAT) should be disabled, so as not to clash with the SNAT / DNAT ad-hoc rules created by the :ref:`NAT Mapping Driver for Aliased NICs <ddc_vnet_alias_sdnat>`.

-Example provision template with network-only related configuration:
+Example provision template with network-only-related configuration:

 .. code::